4n4nk3/Wordlister/README.md

 Permutations: Capital, Upper, Lower, 1337

 > Still in alpha!
-May crash :D
+It may crash :D

 * TODO: Optimize and fix memory usage.
 * TODO: Add possibility to customize mangling by passing additional parameters when calling the script.